At the Wilderness Edge: The Rise of the Anti-Development Movement on British Columbia’s Southwest Coast.

 A native of Quebec, I received my graduate degrees from the Universities of New Brunswick and Ottawa, and arrived at SFU in 1976.
-I most recently taught courses on the history of New France, modern Quebec, the environment, and visions of the Canadian landscape.
+I retired from the History Department in 2015 and now live on Salt Spring Island.

-Forthcoming is my collection of essays titled Fashioning the Canadian Landscape: Essays on Travel Writing, Tourism, and National Identity in the Pre-Automobile Era.
-My current research focuses on anti-development protests in BC's Lower Mainland during the 1960s and 70s.
+Fashioning the Canadian Landscape: Essays on Travel Writing, Tourism and National Identity in the Pre-Automobile Era.

 "The History of Tourism in Canada," special online edition of "Histoire Sociale - Social History," 99 (June 2016)